Introduction to C++ sort()

 - We have our system files and namespace, followed by initializing the main code.
 Then we have our first array variable of integer type, which holds a list of four numbers totally unsorted, following no order.

 - Then we have another integer variable followed by the sort function.
-We then print s statement, then comes in our for statement, which will pick and print the numbers in a sorted format.
+We then print s statement, which then comes in our for statement, which will pick and print the numbers in a sorted format.

-- Upon successful execution, the output of the program will be a statement and a list of four numbers, in a sorted format.
+- Upon successful execution, the output of the program will be a statement and a list of four numbers in a sorted format.

 Output: